Skip to main content

 └── <...your server build/project files>

 Under the hood, we use Docker containers to offer a flexible and reliable environment for your game servers.
-By using containers, you can easily customize the runtime environment for your server, ensuring it’s lightweight, portable, and consistent.
+By using containers, you can customize the runtime environment for your server, ensuring it’s lightweight, portable, and consistent.

 hathora build create --file path/to/your-build.tar.gz